-We remember with affection the saints who’ve preceded us, including Beverly Anderson, Stephen Johnson, Peter Kehoe, Robert Mason, Arthur McClung, Meko Watkins, Mary Moore, MD, and Frank Lovett.
+We remember with affection the saints who’ve preceded us, including David Payne, Beverly Anderson, Stephen Johnson, Peter Kehoe, Robert Mason, Arthur McClung, Meko Watkins, Mary Moore, MD, and Frank Lovett.

 We promise to continue to serve with compassion and excellence those who are poor, marginalized and unable to access healthcare.
 We will bring our hearts to work.